DeQuayG/AWS-Projects/README.md

-This repository includes code for my first AWS Project:
+This repository includes code for my first AWS Project, which is placed within a separate branch:

-Within this project I:
+Within this project:
 - Create an IAM User
 - Assign the user permisions that allow them S3 Access
 - Create an S3 Bucket